nendotools/touchview/README.md

 ###### *note:* the subdivision limit only applies to increasing subdivision levels.
 You may unsubdivide as much as Blender is able.

+#### Sculpt Brush Dynamics

+This feature allows you to quickly access the UI for brush resizing and strength control in sculpt mode.

 ## Fully Customizable Floating Menu